 Risk management process

-The risk management discipline has published many bodies of knowledge that document what organizations must do to manage risk.
-One of the best-known sources is the ISO 31000 standard, Risk Management -- Guidelines, developed by the International Organization for Standardization, a standards body commonly known as ISO.
+The risk management discipline has published many bodies of knowledge that document ways for organizations to manage risk.
+One of the best-known resources is the ISO 31000 standard.
+Formally called ISO 31000:2018 Risk management -- Guidelines, it was developed by the International Organization for Standardization, a standards body commonly known as ISO.

-- Analyze the likelihood and impact of each one.
+- Analyze the likelihood and possible impact of each one.

-The steps are straightforward, but risk management committees should not underestimate the work required to complete the process.
+These steps are straightforward, but risk management committees should not underestimate the work required to complete the process.
 For starters, it requires a solid understanding of what makes the organization tick.
-The end goal is to develop the set of processes for identifying the risks the organization faces, the likelihood and impact of these various risks, how each relates to the maximum risk the organization is willing to accept, and what actions should be taken to preserve and enhance organizational value.
+To obtain that, the ISO 31000 process also includes an upfront step to establish the scope of risk management efforts, the business context for them and a set of risk criteria.
+The end goal is to know how each identified risk relates to the maximum risk the organization is willing to accept and what actions should be taken to preserve and enhance organizational value.

-- a source of threatening action that would act against that asset;
+- A source of a threatening action that would act against the asset or resources.

-- a preexisting condition or vulnerability that enables that threat source to act; and
+- A preexisting condition or vulnerability that enables the threat source to act.

 While the NIST criteria pertains to negative risks, similar processes can be applied to managing positive risks.

-The final task in the risk identification step is for organizations to record their findings in a risk register.
-It helps track the risks through the subsequent four steps of the risk management process.
+The final task in the risk identification step is for organizations to record their findings in a risk register, which helps track the risks through the subsequent steps of the risk management process.
 An example of such a risk register can be found in the NISTIR 8286A report cited above.